teqneers/PHPKnock/README.md

 Installation
 ------------
-Download or clone **PHPKnock** to your webserver.
+Download or clone **PHPKnock** to your web server.
 You can put **PHPKnock** into your document root, but for security reasons, it is NOT a good idea to put your whole Knock directory into your document root of your web server.
 Instead you should put it somewhere else and use an alias to **PHPKnock**'s htdocs folder.

 Example for your Apache configuration:
 <pre>"Alias /phpknock		/opt/phpknock/htdocs"</pre>